iamrajatsingh1/email-parser-imap/readme.md

 ## Step 3:
 ### `npm run start`
-This will run the app in the production mode.<br>
+This will run the service that will do the above mentioned processes.<br>